Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 ## JESD204B Scrambler/Descrambler

-Scrambler is brought to use in the case when the data octet repeats from frame to frame, which would lead to spectral leaks causing electromagnetic inteference in sensitive devices.
+Scrambler is brought to use in the case when the data octet repeats from frame to frame, which would lead to spectral leaks causing electromagnetic interference in sensitive devices.
 There are many other advantages of using a scrambler, however, it can lead to some downsides which is why the choice of using a scrambler is totally optional.

 JESD204 scrambler is designed based on the polynomials ![equation](https://latex.codecogs.com/gif.latex?%5Cinline%20%5Cdpi%7B100%7D%20%5Cbg_black%20%5Cfn_phv%201&plus;x%5E%7B14%7D&plus;x%5E%7B15%7D), and is of the self-synchronous type.
 I chose to use the serial implementation of the scrambler, of which 1 bit is scrambled at a time but the whole input would still finish in 1 clock cycle.
 This is different from the parallel implementation but would still lead to the same result.
 Further details are explained in the pdf.

+## JESD204B 8B/10B Encoder/Decoder

+The 8B/10B Encoding is a process to encode data (before transmitted) that allows clock recovery and is DC-balanced.
+Further details on this can be viewed in another repository of mine [here](https://github.com/Anthon1e/8B-10B-Encoder-Decoder).
+However, in that implementation I have only created a general 8B10B encoder/decoder.
+For the purpose of JESD204B design and data flow here I have made some changes to the file.

 ## Reference